ggeerraarrdd/portfoliofy/README.md

 ### Notes

-* `OUTPUT_MOVIE` currently will not be processed if the height of the full-page screenshot is >= 10,000px after it has been resized to a width of 1280px.
+* `OUTPUT_MOVIE` currently will not be processed if the height of the full-page screenshot is >= 10,000px after it is resized to a width of 1280px.
 * `OUTPUT_MOVIE` only accepts mp4 format.

 ### Example